the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 ## Citation 📝

-If you intend to share any form of public research and analysis based on the data or code provided on this this repository, then please include the following citation to your publication: _The Future Society.
+If you intend to share any form of public research and analysis based on the data or code provided on this repository, then please include the following citation to your publication: _The Future Society.
 (2020) Project AIMS (AI against Modern Slavery).
 Retrieved from https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery _